 |Pole Diameter||8.7 millimeters|

 |Floor Fabric||Silicone treated ripstop nylon/polyurethane coating|

 |Design Type||Freestanding Tent|

 Nemo Hornet 2P

-The Nemo Hornet 2P Ultralight does the impossible by offering many of the same features of the Copper Spur UL2 – dual doors and vestibules, freestanding structure, storage pockets – but weighs only two pounds.
-Other features like the intuitive single hub pole system and triangulated guy lines make the Hornet surprisingly sturdy for such a light tent.
-The interior is relatively cramped, and you’ll need to fully guy out the rain fly to make the vestibules fully functional, but the featherlight weight of the Nemo Hornet compensates for these minor shortcomings.
+The Nemo Hornet 2P Ultralight does the impossible, offering many of the same features of the Copper Spur HV UL2 such as storage pockets, dual doors, and dual vestibules but with a packed weight of 2.6 lb.
+Other features like the intuitive single hub pole structure and triangulated guy lines make the Hornet surprisingly sturdy for such a light tent.
+The interior is relatively cramped, and you’ll need to fully guy out the rainfly to make the vestibules entirely functional, but the featherlight weight of the Nemo Hornet compensates for these minor shortcomings.

 MSR Elixir 2

-For outdoor enthusiasts on a budget, the MSR Elixir 2 person tent offers many of the same features of their competitors but at around half the price.
+For outdoor enthusiasts on a budget, the MSR Elixir 2 person tent offers many of the same features as their competitors but at around half the price.
 The unique pole geometry of this tent gives it 40 inches of head space as well as two generous vestibules.
-Although it is a few inches shorter than the Big Agnes Copper Spur UL2, it is much wider and provides plenty of space for two hikers and their sleeping mats.
-At 4lb 10oz, it isn’t featherlight, but nevertheless is a great option for cash-strapped campers.
+It has a similar packed size to the Big Agnes Copper Spur HV UL2 but has a much heavier packed weight of 6lb.
+But with similar peak height and floor dimensions its nevertheless a great option for cash-strapped campers.